tomat-suppe/disys-handin5/README.md

-None of the processes close by themselves, so when done with program, press CTRL+C in all of the above terminal windows.
+When done with program (and client has received 'Auction is over message'), press CTRL+C in backupserver and clientside  terminal windows to terminate the program for good.

+Inspect logs with 'cat /tmp/logs.txt' and 'cat /tmp/logstime.txt'.